-17. THE NORTH DAM
+18. THE NORTH DAM

 Built as a depression relief project, the north dam was completed in 1936.
 Nearly half a million tons of rock and concrete holds back a seven foot head of water.
 Deep holes just downstream help make this a popular fishing spot.
-The concrete building just upstream from the dam on the Moorhead side is a pumping station for the American Crystal Sugar plant.
-Water is pumped from the river for sugar beet processing.
-[This one needs updating, too.]
+The concrete building just upstream from the dam on the Moorhead side is an abandoned pumping station for the American Crystal Sugar plant.
+Water was pumped from the river for sugar beet processing.
+The North Dam was retrofitted with a 5% rock slopeway to make it safer in 2002.